-Post-traumatic stress disorder (PTSD) is characterized as an anxiety problem that people sometimes experience after witnessing or being involved with a traumatic event, such as a fire, a war, an accident or the like.
+Post-traumatic stress disorder (PTSD) is characterized as a serious mental illness that some people experience after witnessing or being involved with a traumatic event, such as a fire, a war, serious accident, or the like.
 Often, people with PTSD have persistent frightening thoughts and memories of their ordeal and feel emotionally numb, especially with people they were once close to.

 Ordinary events can serve as reminders of the trauma and trigger flashbacks or intrusive images.
 A flashback may make the person lose touch with reality and reenact the event for a period of seconds or hours or, very rarely, days.
 A person having a flashback, which can come in the form of images, sounds, smells, or feelings, usually believes that the traumatic event is happening all over again.

 Not every traumatized person gets full-blown PTSD, or experiences PTSD at all.
 PTSD is diagnosed only if the symptoms last more than a month.
 In those who do have PTSD, symptoms usually begin within 3 months of the trauma, and the course of the illness varies.
 Some people recover within 6 months, others have symptoms that last much longer.
 In some cases, the condition may be chronic.
 Occasionally, the illness doesn’t show up until years after the traumatic event.